zfcampus/apigility-documentation/recipes/upload-files-to-api.md

 You can now use this information for any later purposes -- including storing the path in a database, copying the file to a cloud service, etc.

-## implementation example (jQuery AJAX) for REST endpoint
+## Implementation example: Using jQuery AJAX to access a REST service

-In order to upload a file to your API using jQuery's .ajax capability the following information should be kept in mind:
+In order to upload a file to your API using jQuery's `.ajax` capability, you will need to ensure your application coordinates the markup, jQuery calls, and the API.

+The following example assumes that your API is accepting an optional "title" field, and a required "file_attachment" field; the latter will need to be configured as a file upload in your REST service.

+First, create a form that includes a `file` input, as well as fields for any other data you want to include.
+In the f

 ```html
   <form id="your_form_id" class="form-horizontal">